-(iv) Interest rate risk
+(iv) Interest rate risk in the banking book (IRRBB)

 Interest rate risk means the risks to a Branch's earnings and economic value arising from movements in interest rate and term structures of the Branch's asset and liabilities positions.
 The Branch's interest rate risk exposures are mainly structural.
 The major types of interest rate risk from structural positions are: